andela-sjames/paystack-python/docs/transactions.md

 *Arguments*

 - `reference`: Unique transaction reference
-- `authorization_code`: Authorization code for the transaction
+- `authorization_code`: The authorization code for the transaction
-- `email`: Email Address of the user with the authorization code
+- `email`: The email Address of the user with the authorization code
 - `amount`: Amount in kobo

 *Returns*